osivff/landing-page/README.md

-# Odin Project #2 - Landing Page (HTML - CSS)
+# Odin Project #2 - Landing Page (HTML - CSS)💻 📄 ✅

-## This is a static mockup page using HTML and CSS, there is not functionability to it.
+## This is a static mockup page using HTML and CSS, there is not functionability to it.⚠️💡

 This project was built to help me solidify concepts learned through the Odin Project curriculum.
 I use HTML and CSS to style the mockup page and some concepts that I learned and used are: